Why the name 'Seeds in Time'?

 The article talks about how it is possible to find meaning, love and life after a bereavement

 My story was featured in the The Sun Newspapers 'Fabulous' Magazine on December 24th, 2023.
 It talked about how Christmas is different after a bereavement but how it can also be a happy time as we find our own meaningful way forward.

 I feel very privileged to be able to share my experience and to share both my personal and professional advice about grief and bereavement

 I have always felt empowered to ensure that Jay's legacy was kept alive, albeit in his memory.

 You can read my story on the Grappling for Grief site or via my Seeds in Time Facebook page where I talk about finding a way to live alongside grief and finding a meaningful and happy future.

-Evening and weekend appointments are available.
-Free consultation appointment.
+Evening/weekend appointments are available.
+FREE 30 minute consultation appointment.